CodingItWrong/reactnativetesting.io/src/pages/gettingbetter/tutorial.md

 ---
-title: "Getting Better All the Time: How to Escape Bad Code tutorial"
+title: "Getting Better All the Time - Tutorial"
 ---

-# Getting Better All the Time: How to Escape Bad Code tutorial
+# Getting Better All the Time - Tutorial

 by Josh Justice

-An extended version of the code exercise presented at React Native EU 2022.
+*An extended version of the code exercise presented at React Native EU 2022.*

 ## The Story